-Chocolate brownie loaf recipe – this decadent dairy free chocolate brownie is extremely moist thanks to the secret ingredient (butternut squash puree).
+Flourless brownie loaf – this decadent dairy free chocolate brownie is extremely moist thanks to the secret ingredient (butternut squash puree).

 I love baking chocolate goods, no really I do.
 There’s something comforting about adding chocolate to a recipe, it adds a rich deep and addictive flavour.
 Let’s be honest with ourselves, the nation loves eating chocolate, it is responsible for secreting endorphins – the happy hormone.

-You’re going to get an abundant amount of happiness from this Chocolate Brownie Loaf.
+You’re going to get an abundant amount of happiness from this Flourless Brownie Loaf aka my FBL.

 If you’ve been following my blog faithfully now, you may recall when I first made this recipe – protein enriched red bean brownies – these brownies were high in protein and made using my secret ingredient, red beans.
 The beans were partly responsible for the high boost in protein.

 I decided to revisit the original formula, only this time extending it to the paleo diet (paleo doesn’t not include legumes).

 How to make a flourless brownie loaf – paleo style